Superari/sCTF-2015/README.md

 As competitiors in this years sCTF we have decided to organize a write up for every problem within the competition.
 To your left you will find the guides based on order of problems that was displayed on sCTF.

-Special thanks to Arun Dunna for creating and hosting the competition, Carnegie Mellon for sponsoring the competition, and everyone who participated and make the short week a extremely fun one.
+Special thanks to Arun Dunna for creating and hosting the competition, Carnegie Mellon for sponsoring the competition, and everyone who participated and made the short week an extremely fun one.

 ##Time
 Competition took place between ```February 23rd, 2015 at 10:00pm``` to ```March 1st, 2015 at 10:00pm```.